-Four programs are in polyclonal antibody format specific and specifically target the SARS-COV-2.
+Four programs are in polyclonal antibody format that specifically targets SARS-COV-2.
 The SAB-185 is generated by immunized transgenic cow using proprietary DiversitAb platform, which was claimed to be more consistent and easier to scale up than convalescent plasma from recovered COVID-19 patients.
 Nine programs are in single-domain antibody format, derived from phage display library, synthetic antibody library, or immunization. rRBD-15 from the competitive biopanning of the synthetic antibody library competitively blocks the binding of RBD to ACE2 and potently inhibits SARS-CoV-2 pseudovirus infection with IC50 values of 12 nM. (ref: PMCID: PMC7197610) Two bi-specific and one tri-specific antibodies under developing are targeting both the virus and/or the host immune system, including: SARS-CoV-2/NKp46, VEGF/IL-6, CD16/SARS-CoV-2.
 Fusion protein and other formats, such as DARPin, mRNA-encoding mAb, radiotherapeutics, are also being tested for the treatment of COVID-19.

 Antibody development status